-There are already 15-20 million individuals exposed to crypto investments in India, and the number is rising despite the roadblocks.
-Tax on cryptocurrency in India may appear as a setback for investors, but the tax implications are not certain yet, and the Crypto Bill is much-awaited.
+There are already 15-20 million individuals exploring crypto investments in India, and the number is rising despite the roadblocks.
+Tax on cryptocurrency in India may appear as a setback for investors, but the tax implications are not certain yet.
+And the Crypto Bill is much-awaited.
 The Crypto Bill will provide a better understanding of the future of digital assets in India and the use of technology associated with it.
-It is not that the Indian government does not see the potential in digital assets because the government announced to launch Digital Rupee in the same Union Budget.
-The concern is the safety regulations on cryptocurrency, which need to be improved.
+It is not that the Indian government does not see the potential in digital assets because the government announced the launch of the Digital Rupee in the same Union Budget.
+The concern is the safety regulations on cryptocurrency, which they need to improve.

 Yes, there is a tax on cryptocurrency in India.
 The Budget 2022 implied tax on income from all VDAs, including crypto, at a flat rate of 30%, which came into force on April 1, 2022.

 If you sell/transact/transfer cryptocurrency, you must pay a 30% flat tax on any gains.
 In addition, you have to pay TDS at 1%.
 Depending on the type of income you present, i.e., business income, additional tax implications such as GST may apply.
-The officials are contemplating a 28% GST rate, but it is yet to be decided.
+The officials are contemplating a 28% GST rate, but they are yet to reach a decision.

 The TDS on cryptocurrency in India is 1% of the transaction amount.
 However, if your cumulative transaction amount is not more than Rs.
-10,000 in a FY the TDS can be claimed as a refund while filing ITR.
-It is advised that you consult your CA or financial advisor for more details on this aspect.
+10,000 in a FY, you can claim the TDS as a refund while filing ITR.
+Ideally, you should consult your CA or financial advisor for more details on this aspect.